Supplies-Terminal/odoo-graphql-st/README.md

 ## Purpose

-You will need these modules installed in your Odoo to publish the GraphQL endpoints that VSF2 needs.
+You will need these modules installed in your Odoo to publish the GraphQL endpoints that ST needs.

 ## How to install